Thinking About the Next Five Years … and Beyond

 In the summer of 2018, we implemented an expanded effort, referred to as the Wet Weather Program, to monitor, quantify and plan for the work that's required to maintain adequate capacity in the regional sewer system and to eliminate wet weather-related sanitary sewer overflows (SSOs).

 This program supports the economic vitality of our region through effective partnerships with our sewer sub-districts and regulators.
 To support an increased level of understanding of the impact of inflow and infiltration (I&I), ReWa doubled the number of flow meters (144) installed throughout the sewer collection system.
-The initial assessments of the Mauldin Road and Pelham Road WRRFs are planned to be completed by mid-2020.
+The initial assessment of the Mauldin Road WRRF has been completed and Pelham Road WRRF is planned to be completed by the end of 2020.
+The assessment of all the other WRRF basins is underway with projected completion by the end of 2021.

 Force Main Assessment